hitvisc/hitvisc/TUTORIAL-en.md

 - the number of current tasks that were previously sent to the computing node and for which results have not yet been received,
 - the total number of tasks completed by the node,
 - the computing node access mode.
 For computing nodes added by the user, the node name can be edited.
+The type of a test resource cannot be changed.

 ### Adding resources